jevgenik/manuals/Original_Markdown/Programming/Python/iterables.md

 are objects that can be iterated over, like lists, tuples, dictionaries, sets, strings, and generators.

 ## List
-A list is a collection of items that can be of different types.
+A list is a collection of items that can be of different types (heterogeneous).

   ```python
   my_list = [1, 2, 3, 4, 5]